cobblau/dnsperf/README.md

 In the file, the line begin with `#` is recgonized as comment and ommited.
 Each useful line contains two columns.
 The first column is the `domain name` to be queried, and the second column is the `query type`.
 The `query type` currently supported includes:`A`,`NS`,`MD`,`MF`,`CNAME`,`SOA`,`MB`,`MG`,`MR`,`NULL`,`WKS`,`PTR`,`HINFO`,`MINFO`,`MX`,`TXT`,`AAAA`,`SRV`,`NAPTR`,`A6`,`ASFR`,`MAILB`,`MAILA`,`ANY`.

 ### Performance Statistics
-Performance statistics will displayed on your `stdin`.
+Performance statistics will displayed on your `stdin` after testing.
 I believe you are intelligent enough to understand the outputs.

 ### Author
 Cobblau, <keycobing@gmail.com>